pola-rs/polars-web/www/posts/CONTRIBUTING.md

 * [`TocExtension`](https://python-markdown.github.io/extensions/toc/) to generate the
   table of contents and anchor the titles.

-Once generated, some extra rendering is done in the browser -*i.e.*, on the client- via a couple `JavaScript` libraries:
+If you need something extra let's discuss it in your PR.
+Once generated, some further rendering is done in the browser -*i.e.*, on the client- via a couple `JavaScript`
+libraries:

 * [`highlight.js`](https://highlightjs.org/) for syntax highlighting.
 * [`KaTeX`](https://katex.org/) to render equations written in LaTeX.